Contemporary Art

 Larva Labs, Crypto Punks, 2017.
 Larva Labs.

-The Most Famous Recent Transactions
+The Most Famous Transactions

-One of the most famous recent transactions was the auction of Nyan Cat on the Foundation platform.
+One of the most famous transactions was the auction of Nyan Cat on the Foundation platform.
 Nyan Cat is the name of a well-known YouTube video dating back to 2011.
 The video shows an animated cartoon cat that has a Pop-Tart as his torso.
 The short movie follows the cat flying through space and leaving a rainbow trail.
 Nyan Cat currently has over 185 million views on YouTube.
 Chris Torres, the creator of Nyan Cat sold it in February 2021 on the Ethereum platform for as much as 580k USD.
 The platforms use Ethereum (ETH) as their main currency, it is the second-largest cryptocurrency after Bitcoin (BTC).
 Bids for Nyan Cat started at 3 ETH (about 1,544.38 USD) and closed at 300 ETH at the time of the sale.

 NFT Art: Chris Torres, Nyan Cat, 2011